HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 1:** Any user logged in or not can view comments.

 - **How the Criteria was tested**:
-    - Comments for the review are rendered successfully when clciking on the review interested at.
+    - Comments for the review are rendered successfully when clicking on the review interested at.
     - If no comments were available no comments were displayed under the comments header.

 </details>